-Our overall goal is to develop a mechanised theory for deriving verified shared-memory concurrent programs from abstract specifications that has a firm theoretical basis and is adaptable to a range of concurrent programming constructs.
-Processes running in parallel can exhibit a high degree of non-determinism due to the myriad of possible interleavings of their fine-grained accesses to shared variables.
-The set of all processes running in parallel with a process is referred to as its \emph{environment} and the term \emph{interference} refers to the changes made to the shared variables of a process by its environment.
+Our overall goal is to develop a theory for deriving verified shared-memory concurrent programs from abstract specifications.
+A set of threads running in parallel can exhibit a high degree of non-determinism due to the myriad possible interleavings of their fine-grained accesses to shared variables.
+The set of all threads running in parallel with a thread is referred to as its \emph{environment} and the term \emph{interference} refers to the changes made to the shared variables of a thread by its environment.